pete-mba5/pete-mba5.github.io/_posts/2023-12-29-picture-of-the-day.markdown

 categories: jekyll update
 ---

-I changed a little bit the routine and manage the journal in the afternoon.
+I changed a little bit the routine and I am managing the journal in the afternoon.

-The morning run was excellent with cold and Sun.
+The morning run was excellent with Sun and a cold breeze.
 Perfect weather for running.

 1 Being relatively healthy.
 I can physically do whatever I want.
 2 I installed Brauli's monitor in Tim's room.
 It was not valid for gaming, but looks great here and I can also use it for home office.